 New England Porch Weave is done with 6 millimeter binder cane.
 This weave is done around the rails of the chair, like splint, rush and danish cord.

 Shaker Tape is a sturdy, heavy, cotton webbing.
 Shaker Tape is woven around the chair rails like splint and rush.
 Seat weaving with shaker tape dates back to the 1830's when the Shakers used the tape to make beautifully colored designs.

 Pressed, Machine, or Cane Webbing are all terms used to describe cane that is woven on a powerful loom.
 This type if cane is the least expensive to replace.
 It is purchased much like you would fabric from a bolt.

-Herringbone Weave is usually done with wider cane or splint.
+Herringbone Weave is usually done with wider cane, splint and Shaker tape.
 The weave is commonly found on porch chairs or porch rockers.

 "Don't throw that chair away before talking to us first" ~Lynn